MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ni-winioctl-ioctl_storage_protocol_command.md

 ## -description

-Windows applications can use this control code to return properties of a storage device or adapter.
-The request indicates the kind of information to retrieve, such as inquiry data for a device or capabilities and limitations of an adapter.
+Windows applications can use <b>IOCTL_STORAGE_PROTOCOL_COMMAND</b> to conduct pass-through of protocol specific commands to the storage device or adapter.
+The request indicates the bus specific command which is further sent to a specific type of device to process.
+For more information, see the page on <a href="https://docs.microsoft.com/en-us/windows/win32/fileio/working-with-nvme-devices#using-ioctl_storage_protocol_command-to-send-commands">working with NVMe drives</a>.

-<b>IOCTL_STORAGE_QUERY_PROPERTY</b> can also be used to determine whether the port driver supports a particular property or which fields in the property descriptor can be modified with a subsequent change-property request.

-Usually, the caller is a storage class driver, but the caller can be an application that makes requests directly to the port driver when no storage class driver exists for the target device.

 To perform this operation, call the <a href="https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol">DeviceIoControl</a> function with the following parameters.